Top 10 Best City Cars

 If you live in a built-up town or city, then you’re most likely going to drive or want to drive a small city car or compact SUV.

 For urban living they just make sense.
-Nobody wants to own a large saloon, estate or crossover if they simply journey to and from work and then to the shops now and then.
+Nobody wants to own a large saloon, estate or crossover if they simply commute to work and then to the shops a few times a week.

 Not only will they cost you a fortune to buy, run and insure, they’re also just impractical for city driving.
 Automatic cars often make sense.